 - The urban governance: all these topics are approached taking into account from one side the perspective of the inhabitants of specific areas, and from the other the dynamics of their neighborhoods.
 It will consider the diversity of the inhabitants in terms of its social and economic position, age, gender, ethnic or national conditions and other criteria relevant in each case, such as the type of household in which they live.
 The course also examines the structure of local power in different European countries and the system of decisions in the context of the current multiscale distribution of competencies.
 It will devote special attention to the citizens’ participation and the different ways of its organization, as well as the formation and dynamics of the local social movements.

-The course will also consider the production and change of the local welfare and the power struggles, the political options and cultural disputes.
-All these processes are analysed combining the quantitative with the qualitative research.
+The course will also consider the production and change of local welfare and power struggles, the political options and cultural disputes.
+All these processes are analysed combining quantitative and qualitative research.